7-Day Northern Lights Winter Vacation Package with Ice Caving

 If you add the Blue Lagoon, it will be arranged according to your flights.

-If there is no time to visit the lagoon today, it can be added to another day.
-Your travel consultant will be able to arrange this for you.
+If there’s no time for the Blue Lagoon today, your travel consultant can arrange it for another day.
 There is still plenty to see and do in Reykjavik if you have extra free time.

-Once you arrive in Reykjavik, you'll be captivated by its charming streets, colorful buildings, and vibrant atmosphere.
-Take a stroll through the city center and discover the unique architecture, including the iconic Hallgrimskirkja church.
+Upon arriving in Reykjavik, take in its colorful streets, artistic buildings, and inviting energy.
+Stroll through the city center, where striking landmarks like Hallgrimskirkja church dominate the skyline.
 If you're interested in history and culture, don't miss the opportunity to visit the National Museum of Iceland or the Harpa Concert Hall.

-Reykjavik is also known for its thriving culinary scene.
-Indulge in delicious Icelandic cuisine, from fresh seafood to traditional lamb dishes.
+Reykjavik’s culinary scene is as exciting as its landscapes.
+To experience it firsthand, indulge in Icelandic cuisine, from fresh seafood to traditional lamb dishes.
 Don't forget to try the famous Icelandic hot dogs, known for their unique flavor.

-In the evening, immerse yourself in Reykjavik's lively nightlife.
+In the evening, you can experience Reykjavik’s buzzing nightlife.
 Explore the city's bars and pubs, where you can enjoy live music, local craft beers, and a friendly atmosphere.
 Keep an eye out for the chance to witness some traditional Icelandic music and dance performances.

 Read more